 The last two years have taught us to be more flexible to adjust to rapidly changing environmental factors and to allow for better work/life balance for our employees, while maintaining productivity levels and a connection to our central culture.
 We believe our established research network continues to provide us a clear competitive advantage.

 We expanded our global research expertise and network with the addition of Will Allen, who joins in January 2022 as a Memphis-based Junior Analyst, and Julio Utrera, CFA, who joined this summer as a London-based Analyst.
 Will is a 2019 college graduate who brings experience at value investing firm International Value Advisors.
-Originally from Spain, Julio adds eight years' experience of investing with a value focus in public and private equities in Europe and developing markets, as well as ESG expertise.
-Julio holds his CFA Level 4 Certificate in ESG Investing and served on the ESG Committee in his last role at T. Rowe Price International Equities, and he has already been a valuable addition to Southeastern's ESG committee.
+Originally from Spain, Julio adds eight years' experience of investing with a value focus in public and private equity in Europe and developing markets, as well as ESG expertise.
+Julio holds his CFA Certificate in ESG Investing and served on the ESG Committee in his last role at T. Rowe Price International Equities, and he has already been a valuable addition to Southeastern's ESG committee.

-In last year's annual letter, we highlighted the importance of ESG factors - both in our research process and in how we run our business - and the steps we have taken to formalize our approach.
+In last year's annual letter, we highlighted the importance of environmental, social and governance (ESG) factors - both in our research process and in how we run our business - and the steps we have taken to formalize our approach.
 In 2021, we published our first annual ESG Report, which we would encourage you to read to learn more about our approach.
-Over the last year, we have continued to make progress and set new goals in this rapidly developing area - we signed on as a supporter of the Task Force on Climate-Related Financial Disclosures (in addition to being a signatory to UNPRI and CA100+); the research team undertook external ESG training; we expanded our portfolio carbon footprint data monitoring and established a Southeastern-specific template for carbon footprint reporting; we committed to directly engaging with management teams on their carbon reporting and efforts to improve their environmental practices (with recent success from these efforts seen at General Electric, supported a shareholder resolution to report Scope 3 emissions and set near-term emissions reduction goals ahead of its 2030 net zero target, and CNX Resources, which was recently named one of three 2021 Energy ESG E&P Top Performers by Hart Energy, among others).
+Over the last year, we have continued to make progress and set new goals in this rapidly developing area - we signed on as a supporter of the Task Force on Climate-Related Financial Disclosures (in addition to being a signatory to UNPRI and CA100+); the research team undertook external ESG training; we expanded our portfolio carbon footprint data monitoring and established a Southeastern-specific template for carbon footprint reporting; we committed to directly engaging with management teams on their carbon reporting and efforts to improve their environmental practices (with recent success from these efforts seen at DPG, Glanbia and EXOR, each of which set ambitious energy and emissions reductions goals, among others).